<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 The two most important things I have learned from other women are to always advocate for yourself and to hold the door open for other women.
 A lot of women struggle with self-advocating, but it is something that is crucial to career development.
 We also need to help other women and pull them up with us.
 It doesn’t matter how strong or successful you are — if you don’t have a generation of equally strong and successful women coming up behind you then the work you did won’t make as big or lasting of an impact.

-Amanda Stantzos, VP of Cyber Underwriting
+Amanda Stantzos, Vice President, Cyber TEO Underwriting

 What advice would you give to women entering the field of cyber insurance?